Monitor a MySQL or MariaDB database

 Click on Save.
 Your equipment has been added to the list of hosts:

-Go to Configuration > Services > Services by host.
+Go to Configuration > Services > Services (simplified).
 A set of indicators has been deployed automatically:

 Go to Monitoring > Status Details > Services and select All for the Service Status filter.
 At first, the resources appear with the status Pending, which means that no checks have been executed yet.
 After a few minutes, the first results of the monitoring appear: